tanchu-git/stream-analytics-btc/README.md

 ![Screenshot 2023-08-09 224353](https://github.com/tanchu-git/stream_analytics_btc/assets/139019601/740acae5-3002-4890-8f9f-3e2d806f3ea9)

 Main focus for the [query](https://github.com/tanchu-git/stream_analytics_btc/blob/main/stream_query/query.sql) is function 'AnomalyDetection_SpikeAndDip'.
 As the name suggest, it detects temporary anomalies in a time series event.
 The underlying machine learning model uses the adaptive kernel density estimation algorithm.
 It supports unsupervised learning and real time scoring, whereby it will learn from the data.
+More details is in [stream_query](https://github.com/tanchu-git/stream_analytics_btc/blob/main/stream_query/query.sql).

 As fun as the query was to write, you can clearly see on the test reults, it's utterly useless.
 Let's just blame it on bitcoin being too stable.